 Are bleeding gums a sign of a problem?

 Bleeding after brushing or flossing can be unsettling.
 It can also be a sign of an otherwise silent disease – periodontal disease.
 Periodontal disease, or gum disease, is a leading cause of tooth loss.
-It is a build-up of bacteria from plaque and tartar that can inflame or infect gum and bone.
+It results from a build-up of bacteria from plaque and tartar and can become inflamed, infecting the gum and bone.

-Periodontal disease causes deep pockets to form in tissue between the gums and teeth.
-This sometimes gives the appearance of puffy or receding gums.
-During dental exams, we routinely examine your gums.
+Periodontal disease causes deep pockets to form in the tissue between the gums and teeth.
+This sometimes gives the appearance of puffy, swollen or receding gums.
 There are a number of treatments for bleeding gums and periodontal disease, including removing plaque and tartar below the gum line.
 These treatments, performed in a dental office, are called scaling and root planing.
 They allow the gum to heal and become healthy again.
 We recommend daily brushing and flossing as well as regular checkups and cleanings to help prevent periodontal disease.

 Fillings: silver or white, what is the difference?

 Fortunately, recent advances in dental materials have made it possible to use tooth-coloured filling materials.
-These materials can be virtually indistinguishable from natural teeth and are used to achieve long lasting and attractive restorations.
-In our practice, we use tooth-coloured materials for almost all of the fillings that we place.
-Additionally, we use these materials to replace old amalgam fillings that have started to deteriorate or that detract from the appearance of our patients’ smiles.
+These materials can be virtually indistinguishable from normal teeth and are used to achieve long lasting and attractive restorations.
+In our practice, we use natural looking tooth-coloured materials for almost all of the fillings that we place.
+Additionally, we use these materials to replace old amalgam fillings that have begun to deteriorate or detract from the appearance of our patients’ smiles.